 - Ascariasis: People become infected when they eat food or drink water that contains the eggs of the roundworm Ascaris lumbricoides.
 That can happen when people eat food grown in soil that has been mixed with human waste.
 Once in the body, the larvae go into the lungs and then the throat, where they are coughed up and swallowed.
 Once they swallowed, they go into the intestines and become adults.
 They can produce eggs for a year or more.

 - Guinea worm disease (dracunculosis): People can become infected with Guinea worm disease when they drink contaminated water.
 Larvae grow into adults in the intestines, where they can be 3 feet long.
 Then the adult moves to another area of the body (usually the legs) and comes out through a painful blister.
 The tip of the worm comes out through the skin to lay its eggs whenever the skin is immersed in water.
-This type of roundworm infects 10 - 40 million people annually worldwide, mostly in India, West and Central Africa, and some Middle Eastern countries.
+This type of roundworm infects 10 to 40 million people annually worldwide, mostly in India, West and Central Africa, and some Middle Eastern countries.

 - Hookworm (ancylostomiasis): A hookworm infection happens when larvae come into contact with human skin, through contaminated soil or feces.
 They go through the skin, making their way through the lungs to the small intestine.
 There they latch on and grow into adults, laying more eggs.
 They feed off the blood of the infected person, which can cause anemia.
 Children are especially vulnerable to this kind of infection.
 These roundworms infect about 25% of the world's population.

 - Loiasis: Loiasis is an infection caused by the roundworm Loa loa.
 Like river blindness, loiasis is spread by day-biting flies.
-About 3 - 13 million people in equatorial Africa have been infected with Loa loa.
+About 3 to 13 million people in equatorial Africa have been infected with Loa loa.

 - Lymphatic filariasis: A lymphatic filariasis infection happens when a person is bitten by a mosquito containing the roundworms Wucheria bancrofti, Brugia malayi, or Brugia timori.
-Over 6 - 12 months, adult worms mature and live in human lymph vessels and nodes.
+Over 6 to 12 months, adult worms mature and live in human lymph vessels and nodes.
 They release eggs that circulate through the blood.
 About 90 million people worldwide have been infected with these roundworms.